thevisioner/figma-plugin-icon-stitch-issue-tracker/README.md

 ![Cover Image](./assets/Cover.png)

+**DISCLAIMER**: Plugin is currently in pre-publishing process and is not yet available on the Figma Community site.
+Please check back later for updates.

+---

 This is the issue tracker for the Figma plugin **Icon Stitch**.
 If you have any problems or feature requests, please open an issue here.

 For more information on how to use this plugin, please visit the [plugin's page on the Figma Community site](https://www.figma.com/community/search?resource_type=plugins&sort_by=relevancy&query=icon+stytch&editor_type=figma&price=all&creators=all).